- Can a Guzzler be used to pump waste water from a boat holding tank?

 - Pumping waste from boat holding tanks (or any other sanitation tanks) is a perfect job for a Guzzler.
 Guzzlers are in widespread use for pumping in sanitation applications on boats, trains, lavatory service carts and portable sanitation systems.

-- Can the 400 pump be used to pump gasoline?
+- Can Guzzler pumps be used to pump gasoline?

 - What is the best valve to use in my Guzzler Kayak bilge pump?

 - Bilge water in a kayak is a little cleaner that bilge water in other boats, but it can still have alot of sediment in it.
 We recommend the Duckbill Valve for use in kayak Guzzler foot pumps.
 It does the best job of passing water with some material in it, and is the least likely to be obstructed as a result of material lodging in the area around the valve.

 - Why do you recommend a lightweight spring for kayak pumps?

 - The reason is simply that it is easier to operate the lightweight spring pump from a sitting position.
 Our standard strength spring takes about 35 lbs/in of deflection, whereas the lightweight spring takes only 20 lbs/in of deflection.
 The standard weight spring is perfectly fine to operate from a standing position where a person’s full weight is available to compress the spring.
 When you are sitting in a kayak, though, you are using leg strength alone to compress the spring, and that is a lot easier to do with the lightweight spring.
 The kayak pump does not need much spring strength to fill the pump since there is at most about a foot of pump lift involved in drawing water up to the pump from the bottom of the kayak.

 - Are Guzzler motorized pumps submersible?

 - No, although the motors used in a number of the Guzzler pumps are available with water-resistant enclosure, they are not waterproof and should not be submerged.

 - Can I run Guzzler motorized pumps 24/7?